WHAT IS GULAB JAMUN?

 For the Jamun Balls:

-- 1 cup gulab jamun flour (or milk powder)
+- 1 cup gulab jamun flour or gulab jamun making powder

 - 2 tbsp all-purpose flour (maida)